Subscribe to the Newsletter

 Your Kidneys have an important role in your health.
 Theoretically you could have plenty of Jing Essence but weak Kidney energy, or vice versa.
 (However, one cause of weak Kidneys is weak Jing.)

 OK.
-Now you're asking a difficult question or rather, a question with a more complicated answer and we must grope around in the metaphysics department a bit.
+Now you’re asking a difficult question or rather, a question with a more complicated answer!
+We must grope around in the metaphysics department a bit.

 Possibly even more important is the idea of the Channels or Meridians of acupuncture, along which flows Qi and Blood and which, taking all their side channels (their technical term is ‘collaterals’) into account bind the whole thing together.

 Jing essence of itself does nothing.
 It’s just in the bottle, so to speak.
 It is about the most Yin thing or stuff you’ve got.
 It just sits there.